mensxmachina/LCM-FORTH-Huawei/README.md

 - **Causal inference of up to 12 variables and 3 time lags**: The models can handle inputs up to 12 variables and $\ell_\text{max}=1,2,3$.

-- **No contemporaneous effects**: All cause-effect pairs are assumed to occur with lag $\ell > 0$.
+- **No contemporaneous effects**: The model discovers only the non-instantaneous relationships, i.e. the ones that occur with lag $\ell > 0$.

-- **No unobserved confounders**: The model assumes that there are no latent confounders (unobserved common causes) that could influence the relationships between the variables.
+---

-- **Causal Stationarity**: The graph structure and noise distribution of the SCM does not change over time.
+### Contacts

-- **Time-series stationarity**: The input time-series are assumed to be stationary.
+If you have questions, suggestions, or would like to collaborate, feel free to open an issue or reach out via mail at: wangmingxue1@huawei.com or bora.caglayan@huawei.com